 A full shot is a type of camera shot in which a character’s entire body reaches from the top of the frame to the bottom of the frame.
 In a full shot, a character is framed from head to toe.
 These shots allow the audience to see the emotions on a character's face while simultaneously seeing their physicality, body language, and actions.
-Full shots also capture the setting and context of a character and can be used with one character or multiple.
+A full shot can also capture the setting and context of a character and can be used with one or more characters.

 What is a full shot in film used for?